discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

   ```

 - provide both `before` and `after`
-  Most of the times you can get better results providing both `before` and `after` references.
+  Usually you can get better results providing both `before` and `after` references.
-  In the example, instead of just placing `Like` after `Delete` you could try also placing it before `Edit`
+  In the example, instead of just placing `Like` after `Delete` you could also try placing it before `Edit`

   ```js
   withPluginApi("1.34.0", (api) => {